Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Simulation study and conditional image generation

+We next apply TDS to higher dimension datasets. \Cref{subfig:inet-tds-ind-samples} shows samples from TDS $(K=16)$ using a pre-trained diffusion model and a pretrained classifier on the ImageNet dataset ($256\times 256 \times 3$ dimensions).
+These samples are qualitatively good and capture the class label. \Cref{supp:subsubec:inet-and-cifar} provides more samples, comparision to Classifier Guidance \citep{dhariwal2021diffusion}, and results for the CIFAR-10 dataset.

 TDS can be extended by exponentiating twisting functions with a \emph{twist scale}.
-This extension is related to existing literature of classifier guidance \citep[eg.][]{dhariwal2021diffusion} that exponentiates the classification likelihood.
-We conduct an ablation study on twist scales, and find that moderately large twist scales enhance TDS's performance especially for small $K$.
-See \Cref{sec:supp_results} for details.
+This extension is related to the existing literature of Classifier Guidance that considers re-scaling the gradient of the log classification probability.
+See \Cref{supp:subsubsec:mnist-class} for details and ablation study.